About Enhanced CPC (ECPC)

 - Find the "Bid strategy" section.
 Click Edit.

-When you choose ECPC, we'll automatically set your ad rotation setting to "optimize for conversions," even if it's currently set to "optimize for clicks."
+- When you choose ECPC, AdWords automatically sets your ad rotation setting to "Optimize", even if it's currently set to "Do not optimize".

 - To create a portfolio bid strategy for ECPC, read Create a portfolio bid strategy.

 The following conversion tracking settings let you customize how you bid for conversions:

 - The Include in "Conversions" setting lets you decide whether or not to include individual conversion actions in your "Conversions" and "Conversion value" reporting columns.
 The data in these columns are used by bid strategies like target CPA, target ROAS, and ECPC, so your bid strategy will only optimize based on the conversions that you've chosen to include.
 Learn more

 - The Include Display cross-device conversions setting lets you include cross-device conversions from Display Network campaigns in your “Conversions” column and in your conversion-based bid strategies.
 Cross-device conversions from Search and Shopping campaigns are included by default.
 Learn more